influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/alert_node.md

              .pagerDuty()
 ```

-If the &#39;pagerduty&#39; section in the configuration has the option: global = true
+If the 'pagerduty' section in the configuration has the option: global = true
 then all alerts are sent to PagerDuty without the need to explicitly state it
 in the TICKscript.